Arnau-Adroher/BeeHive/README.md

    GRANT ALL PRIVILEGES ON *.* TO 'mysql'@'localhost';
    ```

-2. Download the `BeeHive.war` file and import it into the Eclipse IDE.
+2. Download the `BeeHive.war` file and import as WAR file it into the Eclipse IDE.
-3. Run `ManagerAdmin.java` on the Tomcat Servlet.
+3. Run `BeeHive/src/main/java/controllers/MainController.java` on the Tomcat Servlet.

 ## Functionalities
 The BeeHive social network provides the following features: